shreevatsa/tex/program/pooltype/index.md

 * Strings 0 to 255 are the characters 0 to 255; the strings in the `tex.pool` file start at position 256.
 * Unprintable characters are shown using `^^x` escape codes.
-* The double-quote character `"` is printed as `""`.
+* The double-quote character `"` is printed as `""` (this was a Pascal convention; C would use `\"`).
-* The total count of characters printed is shown.
+* The total count of characters printed is shown at the end.

-Nevertheless, this trivial program provides some basic sanity testing to make sure that the TeX program would start up with the right `tex.pool` file and not something corrupted.
+Nevertheless, this trivial program provides some basic ~~sanity testing to make sure that the TeX program would start up with the right `tex.pool` file and not something corrupted~~ debugging help, e.g. in finding out what string 340 means.

 ## A Python implementation